Dwane Wallace: Postwar years

-Not all of Wallace's ventures were successful—most notably the four-engined Cessna 620 airliner, and the Cessna Skyhook helicopter line.
-Both were scrapped before any significant production, as was the four-seat, civilian version of the otherwise-successful Cessna T-37 military jet trainer.
+The four-engined Cessna 620 airliner and the Cessna Skyhook helicopter line were scrapped before any significant production, as was the four-seat, civilian version of the otherwise-successful Cessna T-37 military jet trainer.
 However, many Cessna aircraft types developed under Wallace became the most popular of their kind in the world, including the world's most popular line of floatplanes, most popular training airplane (Cessna 150), most popular light plane (Cessna 172/Skyhawk), most popular "high-performance" light plane (Cessna 182/Skylane), most popular bush plane (Cessna 185/Skywagon 185), and most popular cropdusters (Cessna 188/AgWagon).

 Wallace was president of Cessna Aircraft from 1935 to 1964, then advanced to chairman of the board.
 The company that he had revived from the brink of bankruptcy, in 1935, had become, by 1972, the first company in world history to manufacture over 100,000 airplanes.

 In 1972, Wallace led the industry movement to establish a trade organization for general aviation aircraft manufacturers, separate from the industry trade organizations for manufacturers of commercial and military aircraft.
 The new organization, the General Aviation Manufacturers Association, selected founder Wallace as its first chairperson.

-Perhaps Wallace's most daring late-career venture was the first Cessna business jet, the Cessna FanJet 500, soon renamed Cessna Citation.
-Despite widespread criticism—even mockery of the unusually slow business jet—Wallace held firm to the belief that it would be successful.
-Early sales paled against cross-town rival Lear Jet, whose Model 23 was (like most contemporary business jets) 150 mph faster, carrying more passengers, farther—though also more expensive, more difficult to fly, and requiring longer runways.
-Wallace persisted, and the Citation line soon evolved into the world's most popular line of business jets, utterly eclipsing all rivals.
+One of the Wallace's later projects was the development of Cessna's first business jet, initially announced in 1968 as the Cessna FanJet 500, soon renamed Cessna Citation.
+Wallace supported the concept of a relatively economical business jet that was designed to be more easy to operate and capable of using shorter runways that many contemporary jets.
+Its comparatively low speed attracted some criticism and became the subject of jokes within the aviation industry, but Cessna positioned it as an alternative to Lear Jet, whose Model 23 was faster and more expensive.
+The Citation 500 was certified in 1971 and entered the service the following year.
+The design became the basis of Cessna Citation and became one of the most widely produced business jets in the world.

 By the end of his tenure in office, Wallace's Cessna Aircraft Co. had out-produced every other civilian airplane maker in world history, with over 170,000 aircraft produced—ranging from fabric-skinned, taildraggers and two-seat training planes, to combat aircraft and business jets.